nnam-droid12/Inop-learn/README.md

 - open the project in your favourite editor
 - In the terminal cd into the root project directory, select an android emulator and run the command
 - flutter run -- this command will download all the dependencies needed for the project to work and the app should be live on your android emulator

+- Testers can use this test phone number to test the working feature of the app
+  - test phone number: +234 1234567891
+  - test verification code: 123456
 </br>

 <a name="features"></a>